+I swore to myself I would not be manipulated by you.
 I’m not that kind of guy.
 I’m loyal.
 A man committed to regular Cheerios.
 Sure, sometimes I try apple cinnamon and honey nut, but I always come back to my steady.
 My plain pulverized oats.

 I rolled my cart past you, but the next week I saw you again and gazed at your burnt orange box.
 On your cover, the miniature pumpkin and bundled cinnamon sticks, artfully arranged next to a wooden spoon, caused my hands to tingle.
 I resisted but knew it was only a matter of time.
 I would give myself to your seasonal spices.